 18.9 |

 Table 3 shows that the indicators in the K. Cooper test improved in all classes.
 However, in the Control group, the improvement in indicators was statistically insignificant.
-Schoolchildren from the 3rd "A" class improved their performance by 6.8% (p>0.05), and children from the 3rd "B" class were able to improve their performance by 7.2% (p>0.05).
+Schoolchildren from the 3rd "A" class improved their performance by 6.8% (p > 0.05), and children from the 3rd "B" class were able to improve their performance by 7.2% (p > 0.05).
 Such results may indicate the effectiveness of the usual physical education work program at school.
 At the same time, in the Experimental Group, where the children performed a "Long Run", the indicators significantly improved.
-Schoolchildren from the 3rd "C" class improved their performance by 24.9% (p<0.05), and children from the 3rd "D" class exceeded the initial data by 18.9% (p<0.05).
+Schoolchildren from the 3rd "C" class improved their performance by 24.9% (p < 0.05), and children from the 3rd "D" class exceeded the initial data by 18.9% (p < 0.05).
 Such results may indicate the effectiveness of using Prolonged running in physical education classes at school for the development of endurance in schoolchildren 9-10 years old.

-After the K. Cooper test, all students took a test that determines the level of attention development.
+After the K. Cooper test, all students took a test that determined the level of attention development.
 The test results at the beginning and the end of the study are presented in Table 4.

 Table 4.
-The results of the indicators of schoolchildren aged 9-10 years in the "Schulte Tables" test
+The results of the indicators of schoolchildren aged 9-10 years in the "Schulte Tables" test.

 Group |